JiaxinWang123/SapFlower/README.md

 Citation:

 Wang, J., Renninger, H. J. (2025).
-SapFlower: An automated tool for sap flow data preprocessing, gap filling, and analysis using deep learning.
-New Phytologist, 70107. https://dx.doi.org/10.1111/nph.70107.
+SapFlower: An automated tool for sap flow data preprocessing, gap filling, and analysis using deep learning. *New Phytologist*, 70107. https://dx.doi.org/10.1111/nph.70107.

 There are might be some bugs and I am fixing them.